 9. Sacred Heart Mission

-The Sacred Heart Mission has 12 op shops, each of which are dedicated to working with local businesses and residents.
+The Sacred Heart Mission has 12 op shops, each of which is dedicated to working with local businesses and residents.
 Their business concept is quite simple; they want to raise funds and awareness for their work, but also promote a more green approach to shopping.
-Their stores in Melbourne contribute to 30 percent of their funds and are integral in aiding the homeless by providing care and support.
+Their stores in Melbourne contribute 30 percent of their funds and are integral in aiding the homeless by providing care and support.
 You can find clothing, trinkets, and a wide variety of unusual accessories.
 You can also do your part by donating saleable goods or volunteering.

 10. Red Cross Op Shops

 When cleaning out your closet, you may come across high-quality items that you don’t wear anymore.
 Instead of binning them, consider donating to the Red Cross.
 These items will find their way to one of the many Red Cross op shop locations in the city, which are run by dedicated volunteers.
 At one of these stores, you can find anything from second-hand garments and vintage pieces to quirky homewares.
 Not only does shopping here encourage sustainable practices, but the profits made from the op shops aid their causes, and furthers their ultimate vision of human dignity, safety, and wellbeing for all.

 Salvos Stores are the retail arm of the Salvation Army and are located at hundreds of places across Australia.
 No two locations will stock the same pieces, so depending on where you visit, you can find a wide range of items.
 Finds include furniture and homeware, but also second-hand clothing and bric-a-brac.
 It’s easy to find a Salvos near you with their store locator, but some favorites establishments include the Abbotsford and Fitzroy spots.
 When purchasing from one of these retail shops, 100 percent of the profits help fund the charity’s various programs.
 The stores also have an environmental mindset, encouraging efforts to help minimize waste and greenhouse gas emissions.